AmateurLabs/Lotus/README.md

 Entities
 -----
 Entities are just collections of Aspects with a little bit of metadata.
-Each Entity has a unique ID
+Each Entity has a unique identification number, a list of its Aspects, and a list of connections between the Signals and Slots of its Aspects.
+Entities have no default Aspects or other game-related properties, but lightweight Entity wrappers which cache references to specific Aspects and provide other helper functions are acceptable.

 Aspects
 -----